French investigators to head soon to Saudi Arabia for Dakar rally probe - source

 Some of the witnesses debriefed upon return to France mentioned the second incident, the source said, without adding any details.
 The origin of the fire is unclear, Liparoti herself said on Instagram at the start of January.

-(Reporting by Alain Acco and Tassilo Hummel; Writing by Ingrid Melander; Editing by Christian Lowe and Andrew Cawthorne)
+(Reporting by Alain Acco and Tassilo Hummel; writing by Ingrid Melander; editing by Christian Lowe, Andrew Cawthorne and Philippa Fletcher)

 ((ingrid.melander@thomsonreuters.com, Twitter @IngridMelander; +33 1 80 98 12 61;))